itsmiri-eng/medical-insurance-cost-prediction/README.md

 ![Data Science](https://img.shields.io/badge/Data-Science-purple)

 This project explores the use of machine learning to predict individual medical insurance costs from demographic and health-related attributes.
 The objective was to investigate how different neural network architectures and training configurations influence regression performance on structured healthcare data.

 ![Correlation analysis](project_overview.png)

 ## Project Overview

-Medical insurance costs depend on several interacting factors, including age, BMI, smoking status, number of children, sex, and geographic region.
-This project applies supervised machine learning to learn these relationships and estimate insurance charges for previously unseen individuals.

-The project includes:
+This project investigates the use of supervised machine learning for predicting individual medical insurance costs from demographic and health-related information.

+Rather than training a single model, the project explored multiple deep learning regression architectures and training strategies to evaluate how model complexity, optimization algorithms, and hyperparameter selection affect predictive performance.

+The complete workflow included:

-- Data preprocessing
+- Data preprocessing and cleaning
 - Exploratory data analysis
 - Feature encoding
-- Model training
+- Correlation analysis
+- Neural network model design
 - Hyperparameter tuning
 - Cross-validation
+- Model comparison
-- Regression model evaluation
+- Regression performance evaluation

 ## Dataset